-Permanent establishments (branches or subsidiaries) of incorporated businesses in the country must elaborate their accounting records separately from their parent companies, their subsidiaries and other branches abroad in order to determine the tax result of income from Dominican-source.
+Permanent establishments (branches or subsidiaries) of incorporated businesses in the country must elaborate their accounting records separately from their parent companies, their subsidiaries and other branches abroad in order to determine the tax result of income from Dominican sources.
 Tax losses are not transferable between companies of the same group.

-The sale of shares of incorporated businesses would be subject to income tax, because of capital gains.
-Transactions that involve other assets could involve other taxes such as VAT, excise tax or transfer of real estate property tax, depending of the nature of the transaction.
+Transactions that involve other assets could be subject to other taxes such as VAT, excise tax or transfer of real estate property tax, depending on the nature of the transaction.

 Closely held local businesses could incorporate and execute their businesses from a corporate or non-corporate form.
 However, the structuring of businesses via corporate form offers the advantage for the shareholders to separate their personal assets from the commercial operation, as well as being able to define the corporate governance rules that will govern the administration of the business.
 In the Dominican Republic, most closely held businesses operate in a corporate form.

 In the Dominican Republic, the corporate tax rate is higher than the individual tax rate.
 Additionally, both the method and the base of the determination of the net taxable income are different for each case.
 The Tax Administration has been making efforts for the implementation of special regimes focused on small and medium-sized businesses, as well as liberal professionals, with the main goal of simplifying their taxation procedures.

 There are no rules that prevent closely held corporations from accumulating profits for investment purposes.

 Dividends derived from Dominican sources are subject to a 10% rate of withholding tax, considered as a unique and definitive payment for income tax purposes.